 The tomato fruit will turn white if grown in soil that contains too much phosphate or nitrogen.
 On the other hand, it will harm the leaf tissue if this is not addressed.

 Sun Scalding is more like human sunburns and it affects some other vegetables.
 Knowing the source of the problem is necessary, but proposing methods to solve it is even better.
 This does not mean that your tomato is doomed; with proper care, it can improve.

 In all, there are many reasons why tomato leaves turn white, and some of the most prevalent ones will be addressed here.
 Continue reading to discover the causes and prevention of white tomato leaves.

 You might be curious why your plant’s leaves are becoming white.
 If you don’t have a clear cause or cure for the problem, your leaves may simply dry out.
 As the name implies, “Sunscald” is caused by direct sunlight.

 Sunscald is the most common cause of white tomato leaves.
 Yes, tomato plants require full exposure for proper growth.
-However, switching their growing positions from one place to another may shock the plants; hence, it turns white.
+However, switching their growing positions from one place to another may shock the plants; hence, they turn white.

 A few factors contribute to this, and they are;